-- We will protect life and property by targeting high-risk buildings and vulnerable businesses though an advice, compliance and enforcement approach to fire safety legislation, with a focus on residential tall buildings. - We will continuously improve our community safety outcomes by implementing the learning from independent and sector-led reviews.
+- We will protect you and your property by targeting high-risk buildings and vulnerable businesses. - We will make our communities safer by implementing the learning from independent and sector-led reviews. - We will improve community safety by developing innovative and smarter approaches to help keep your business in business.